mware/balderdash-statamic/README.md

 ## About This Theme

 This Statamic starter kit is a work in progress.
 The CSS has been refined over years, used as the basis for my WordPress starter theme Balderdash.
 It does not use Tailwind, nor any other CSS framework.
 What sprinkly of JS is vanilla.
-My hope is to develop more fieldsets and blueprints that are commonly used for site layouts.
+My hope is to develop more fieldsets and blueprints that are commonly used for site layouts, then use them as page builder elements a la <a href="https://statamic.com/starter-kits/studio1902/peak">Peak</a>.

 ## About Statamic

 Statamic is the flat-first, Laravel + Git powered CMS designed for building beautiful, easy to manage websites.

 > **Note:** This repository contains the code for the Statamic application.
 To contribute to the core package, visit the [Statamic core package repository][cms-repo].

 ## Important Links